-Intrinio provides corporate actions data for companies around the world with the help of our partner, Exchange Data International (EDI).
+Intrinio provides corporate actions data for companies around the world with the help of our partner, EDI.
 A corporate action is any event that has a material impact on a company's shareholders and can include anything from a merger to a dividend.
 This article explains the corporate actions API, including important links to resources, what is included, how much this data feed costs, and how to access it via API.

 The corporate actions API includes more than 45 types of corporate actions for more than 130,000 international securities.
-The exhaustive list of corporate action types can be viewed here.
+Here is the exhaustive list of corporate action types.
 These corporate actions data fields are available for all major US exchanges and many prominent international exchanges.

 Here are a few of the 45 types of actions that are included: